Where are the best lawn care and landscaping employees?

 Here, we will uncover the greatest strategies and secrets that leaders use every year.

-This guide will help you to pinpoint your hiring problems - and fix them.
+This guide will pinpoint all of your lawn care hiring problems - and fix them.

-No more labor droughts.
-No more bad hires.
-No more micro-management or stress headaches.
+No more "labor droughts."
+No more “bad hires.”
+No more micro-management and stress headaches.

-Now, let’s get the kind of lawn care employees that most other business owners can only dream of:
+Get the kind of employees that 95% of other owners can only dream of:

-You can guess, “get a feeling,” or close your eyes and wish… But you’ll never know when it’s time to hire a new lawn care employee until you answer these questions:
+You can close your eyes and wish.
+But you’ll never know until you answer the following questions:

 1. Are you growing fast enough to put a new, full-time hire to work?

-When you and your team feel like you’re drowning in work, it's time to consider bringing on a new employee.
+When you feel like you are drowning in work, it's time to seriously consider bringing on a new employee.

 2. Do you have the time and resources to properly train a new hire?

-Nothing will hurt your business more than a poorly trained employee.
+Nothing will hurt your business more than a poorly-trained worker.

 3. Are your clients happy with your services?

-Don't hire anyone new until you know you can provide and train for a service that makes your clients happy.
+Don't hire anyone until you know you can provide - and train for - a service that makes clients happy.